Is My Child Playing The Wrong Sport? Three Questions To Consider.

-Of course there will be plenty of outliers, but here are some simple guidelines to help you figure it out.
+There will be plenty of outliers, but here are some simple guidelines to help you figure it out:

-- What is their temperament: Does your child crave physical contact, are they always tackling their siblings and trying to wrestle mom and dad?
+- What is their temperament: Does your child crave physical contact?
+Are they always tackling their siblings and trying to wrestle Mom and Dad?
 Or do they avoid hugging like the plague and are crushed if they accidentally step on a bug?
 Are they shy and like to be alone, or are they social butterflies?
 Every sport has its own unique variables that play to specific strengths in temperament.
 The starting point is to ask the question, would they be best on a team or playing an individual sport?
 Although most parents want their kids to be able to work well with other kids, for some, it’s just not enjoyable.
 They might like control and find it hard to rely on others for their success and failures.
-And for some too much socializing is emotionally and physically draining.
-These kids might be better suited long term for an individual sport like track, swim, or tennis.
+And for some, too much socializing is emotionally and physically draining.
+These kids might be better-suited long-term for an individual sport like track, swimming, or tennis.
 But if your child thrives in social settings and loves to be around people, a team sport is probably a better fit.
-Football, volleyball, baseball, softball or basketball all create a lot of social opportunities and plenty of time to be hanging out with teammates.
+Football, volleyball, baseball, softball, or basketball all create a lot of social opportunities and plenty of time to be hanging out with teammates.
 And getting a grasp on how much physical contact your kid tolerates is vital as well.
 Football, soccer, wrestling, hockey, water polo, basketball, and lacrosse – for boys, all involve a high level of physicality.
 But for those kids who don’t like bodying up on someone, they might want to try volleyball, softball/baseball, field hockey, and lacrosse-for girls.
-And if your child doesn’t have a competitive spirit, but you want them to get the benefit of sports, they could try martial arts, rock climbing, surfing or cycling.
+And if your child doesn’t have a competitive spirit, but you want them to get the benefit of sports, they could try martial arts, rock climbing, surfing, or cycling.

-- What is their body type: Whether they have stubby arms, the wingspan of a 747 jet, legs that go on forever or ones shaped more like tree trunks, there is a sport that will play to their strengths.
+- What is their body type: Whether they have stubby arms, the wingspan of a 747 jet, legs that go on forever, or ones shaped more like tree trunks, there is a sport that will play to their strengths.
 Any body type can play any sport and should, but certain body types will be better suited for long-term success in specific sports.
 This doesn’t mean there won’t be exceptions to the rule.
 Typically short and stocky body types will be a good match for certain positions in football and baseball, soccer, gymnastics, and wrestling.
 Tall and lanky children tend to do better in basketball, volleyball, and long-distance running.
 Particularly if your child has big dreams of playing in college and beyond, guiding them towards a sport that suits their natural strengths will be beneficial.
-For a quiz to see what sport fits what body type best, click here.